CaelRowley/brickblock-frontend/README.md

 ## Testing
-The default react-scripts test library and Chai are currently used for testing.
+The default react-scripts test library and Chai are used for testing.
 The tests currently only exist on the `FrontendTests` branch.
 ```
 npm test
 ```